Principal Bundles and Gauge Theories: Connections on Principal Bundles

 \subsection{Induced Connections}

 We have seen that, given a principal $G$-bundle $P\ra{\pis}M$ and an action $G\times S\ra{\lambda} S$ of $G$ on a manifold $S$, we can construct an associated fibre bundle $P[\lambda]$ with fibre $S$.
 Suppose that $P$ is also equipped with a principal connection $TP\ra{P_V=\zeta\circ\omega} VP$.
-The question rises if this induces a connection on the associated bundle in some natural way.
-This is indeed the case and the correspondence is particularly nice.
+The question is whether this induces a connection on the associated bundle in some natural way.
+This is indeed the case and the correspondence is particularly simple.
 It will be useful especially when we are dealing with the associated bundles that are part of an equivalence, as discussed in section \ref{vbequivalence}.
-Before we construct the induced connection, however, let us stop for a moment to think what precisely a connection on the associated bundle would have to be.
+Before we construct the induced connection, however, let us stop for a moment to think about what precisely a connection on the associated bundle would have to be.